brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 ![[Screenshot 2022-09-13 at 14.24.19.png]]

 Most of the time, we normally only consume promises.
-Sometime we only build promises to wrap old callback based functions into promises - which is a process called 'Promisification'
+Sometime we only build promises to wrap old callback based functions into promises - which is a process called 'Promisification'.

+Promisifying basically means to convert callback based asyncronous behavour to promise based.

+Promisifying the setTimeout function: